As of 31/05/20 all authors are still with LH&G.

 What remedies (both interim and final) are available for infringement of each of the intellectual property rights described above?

-Special damages, general damages, injunctions, account of profits, costs (partial), exemplary damages, statutory damages, declaration, an order for delivery up (if applicable).
+Special damages, general damages, injunctions, account of profits, costs (partial), exemplary damages, statutory damages, declaration, an order for delivery up or obliteration (if applicable).

 What are the costs of enforcement proceedings and is any kind of costs recovery available for successful parties?
 Is there a procedural mechanism enabling or requiring security for costs?